gyoodev/funtoknow-studio/README.md

     npm run genkit:dev
     ```
     This will start the Genkit development UI, allowing you to inspect and test your AI flows.

+### Local Firebase Setup
+For server-side Firebase functionality (like fetching site settings during the build), you'll need to set up service account credentials.

+1. Go to your Firebase project settings and generate a service account key file.
+2. Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of this JSON file.

 ## Project Structure